 Thanks to Phil Hough for emailing information on Summer Time and CTD mode,

-for info on how to reset individual programme timers and Gary Hardman
+for info on how to reset individual programme timers, Gary Hardman

 for CTD mode

 corrections and Bryan